Yuzhe-W/Password-Checker/README.md

 # Password-Checker
-A Password checker shell-script that check the password strength
+A Password checker shell-script(pwcheck.sh) that check the password strength

 Password has less than 6, or more than 32 characters  -Print "Error: Password length invalid."
 Password cannot have unrecoginzed character